isomerpages/moe-chijtp/_about-us/CHIJ History.md

 **2007**
 * * *
 The new school building is opened and the Centre of Excellence for Language and the Arts launched on 18 August.

+**2008**
+* * *
+CHIJ Secondary is awarded the School Distinction Award and Best Practice Award in Teaching and Learning.

+**2009**
+* * *
+CHIJ Secondary attains the Singapore Quality Class and is awarded the Outstanding Development Award in Character Education.

+**2010**
+* * *
+CHIJ Secondary is awarded the Development Award in National Education and the Best Practice Award in Staff Wellbeing.
+The school hosts the torch-lighting ceremony for the inaugural Singapore 2010 Youth Olympic Games.